 WOOD AND STONE CARVING

 The wood and stone carving studios will be open, and visitors are encouraged to cast their vote in the ever-popular two-day themed carving competition for first year students.
+This year the theme is Under-the-sea and we are delighted to be welcoming Anna Rubincam, 2013 Alumna and distinguished carver and Miranda Lowe CBE, Principal Curator (Cnidaria & Crustacea Collections), Natural History Museum and Chair, Culture& as our judges.
 Second and third year students will be showing work in progress on their major projects.
 As well as watching wood and stone carving in action, you can have a go at stone carving yourself.

 CONSERVATION & DECORATIVE SURFACES DEMONSTRATIONS